| Time to reveal a few secrets that veteran players know and use to their

 of moving to Terra, cutting your turns used per cycle in half and doubling

-Planets worth keeping early in the game are class (O) Oceanic planets
+the productivity of colonizing.
+PLANET FARMING FOR CASH Planets worth keeping early in the game are class (O) Oceanic planets

 and class (L) Mountainous planets.
 Class (H) Volcanic planets are the